AnalogCyan/DoR/README.md

 - Returns random, operational IP addresses from the cache, ensuring an unpredictable browsing experience.
 - Improved efficiency through caching, reducing unnecessary API calls and speeding up response times.

-## Live Instance
+## Live Instances

 I was planning on hosting a live instance of the DNS-over-RNG server for demonstration, but have run into some issues doing so.
 If anyone knows the best way to host something like this, please let me know!

-If anyone spins up their own instance, please feel free to submit a pull request adding it to the list of instances below.
+If anyone spins up their own public instance, please feel free to submit a pull request adding it to the list of instances below.

-DNS Server: `placeholder-addr`
+DNS Servers:

+- `placeholder-data`

-Please note that the live instance is also not intended for production use and should only be used for testing and entertainment.
+Please note that live instances are also not intended for production use and should only be used for testing and entertainment.

 ## How It Works